swarm-game/swarm/CONTRIBUTING.md

 ### Development Workflow

 Never made an open source contribution before?
 Wondering how making a contribution actually works?
 Here's a quick rundown!
+If you're already comfortable contributing to open source, you can skip to the [Conventions](#conventions).

 1. Find an issue that you are interested in addressing or a feature that you would like to add.